arialdomartini/arialdomartini.github.io/_posts/monads-for-the-rest-of-us/2023-08-01-monads-for-the-rest-of-us-4.md

 It works as follows:

 * `Apply` returns a new instance of `IO<B>`.
 The `IO` constructor takes a lambda: this means that the code we are passing to it is not going to be executed just yet.
-Any side effect will be deferred
+Any side effect will be deferred.
 * This allows us to safely run `IO<A> a`.
 As per its nature, this
   * will produce some side effects
   * will return back the `A` value of the pure computation
-* A value of type `A` is compatible with the signature of `f`: it's easy to apply `f` to it, with the native C# function application
+* A value of type `A` is compatible with the signature of `f`: it's easy to apply `f` to it, with the native C# function application.
-* `f` is a monadic function, so what we get back is an IO monad
+* `f` is a monadic function, so what we get back is an IO monad.
 * This is run too, so its side effect is executed and the pure computation value is finally returned.